 Third Degree Burns from Preventable Accident in Nursing Home

-This was an obviously avoidable form of negligent that would have been prevented with minimum care and supervision for the resident.
+This is an obviously avoidable form of negligent that would have been prevented with minimum care and supervision for the resident.

 Nursing homes across Minnesota have an obligation to comply with minimum care standards established by state and federal regulations.
 Many times the explanation for burn injuries occurring to residents of Minnesota nursing homes, assisted living and other types of elder care facilities is related to a corporate organization which is focused on maximizing profits at the expense of safety.
 Many of the burn incidents resulting in serious injury or deaths could have been prevented with increased numbers of attentive and well qualified staff providing additional supervision.